-Listing 1.7 on the preceding page shows the main methods of the Engine class.
-It is used for performing the actual evolution of a give population.
-One evolution step is executed by calling the Engine.evolve method, which returns an EvolutionResult object.
-This object contains the evolved population plus additional information like execution duration of the several evolution sub-steps and information about the killed and as invalid marked individuals.
-With the stream method you create a new EvolutionStream, which is used for controlling the evolution process-see section 1.3.3.4 on page 26.
+Listing 1.7 shows the main methods of the Engine class.
+The Engine is used for performing the actual evolution of a give population.
+One evolution step is executed by calling the Engine.evolve method, which returns an Evolution-Result object.
+This object contains the evolved population plus additional information like the killed and as invalid marked individuals.
+With the stream() method you create a new EvolutionStream, which is used for controlling the evolution process.
+For more information about the EvolutionStream see section 1.3.3.4.

 As already shown in previous examples, the Engine can only be created via its Builder class.
 Only the fitness Function and the Chromosomes, which represents the problem encoding, must be specified for creating an Engine instance.
-For the rest of the parameters default values are specified.
+For the rest of the parameters, default values have been specified.
 This are the Engine parameters which can configured:

 - alterers A list of Alterers which are applied to the offspring population, in the defined order.
 The default value of this property is set to Single-PointCrossover<>(0.2) followed by Mutator<>(0.15). - clock The java.time.Clock used for calculating the execution durations.
 A Clock with nanosecond precision (System.nanoTime()) is used as default. - constraint This property lets you override the default implementation of the Phenotype.isValid method, which is useful if the Phenotype validity not only depends on valid property of the elements it consists of.
-A description of the Constraint interface is given in section 2.5 on page 62. - executor With this property it is possible to change the java.util.concurrent.Executor engine used for evaluating the evolution steps.
+A description of the Constraint interface is given in section 2.5. - executor With this property it is possible to change the java.util.concurrent.Executor engine used for evaluating the evolution steps.
 This property can be used to define an application wide Executor or for controlling the number of execution threads.
 The default value is set to ForkJoin-Pool.commonPool(). - fitnessFunction This property defines the fitness Function used by the evolution Engine.
-(See section 1.3.3.1 on page 22.) - genotypeFactory Defines the Genotype Factory used for creating new individuals.
-Since the Genotype is its own Factory, it is sufficient to create a Genotype, which then serves as template. - maximalPhenotypeAge Set the maximal allowed age of an individual (Phenotype).
+(See section 1.3.3.1.) - genotypeFactory Defines the Genotype Factory used for creating new individuals.
+Since the Genotype is its own Factory, it is sufficient to create a Genotype, which serves as template. - maximalPhenotypeAge Set the maximal allowed age of an individual (Phenotype).
 This prevents super individuals to live forever.
 The default value is set to 70. - offspringFraction Through this property it is possible to define the fraction of offspring (and survivors) for evaluating the next generation.
 The fraction value must within the interval [0, 1].
 The default value is set to 0.6.
 Additionally to this property, it is also possible to set the survivorsFraction, survivorsSize or offspringSize.
 All this additional properties effectively set the offspringFraction. - offspringSelector This property defines the Selector used for selecting the offspring population.
-The default values is set to TournamentSelect or<>(3).

-- optimize With this property it is possible to define whether the fitness Function should be maximized of minimized.
+The default values is set to TournamentSelect or<>(3). - optimize With this property it is possible to define whether the fitness Function should be maximized of minimized.
 By default, the fitness Function is maximized. - populationSize Defines the number of individuals of a population.
 The evolution Engine keeps the number of individuals constant.
 That means, the population of the EvolutionResult always contains the number of entries defined by this property.
-The default value is set to 50. - selector This method allows to set the offspringSelector and survivors-Selector in one step with the same selector. - survivorsSelector This property defines the Selector used for selecting the survivors population.
+The default value is set to 50. - selector This method allows to set the offspringSelector and survivors-Selector in one step with the same selector.

+- survivorsSelector This property defines the Selector used for selecting the survivors population.
 The default values is set to TournamentSelector<>(3). - mapper This property lets you define an mapper, which transforms the final EvolutionResult object after every generation.
 One usage of the mapper is to remove duplicate individuals from the population.
 The Evolution-Result.toUniquePopulation() method provides such a de-duplication mapper.